replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/cpu.md

 title: "CPU"
 ---

-The CPU host preflight check can be used to detect and validate the total number of CPU cores on the machine.
+The CPU host preflight check is used to detect and validate the total number of CPU cores on the machine.

 ## CPU Collector